wso2-extensions/identity-outbound-auth-duo/docs/config.md

 This topic provides instructions on how to configure the Duo Security app and the Identity Server.
 A sample app is used to demonstrate this integration.
 See the following sections for more information.
  ````
-This is tested for the Duo Security API version V2.
+This is tested for the Duo Web v4 SDK - Duo Universal Prompt.
  ````
  See the following sections for more information.